- Coronavirus | Belgian measures for businesses

 - For loans: the insurers will follow the conditions applicable to the banking sector, being loan repayment delay (interest payments and capital repayments) until 31 October 2020.

 In the Flemish Region, the existing guarantee scheme to finance debts is enlarged.
 For this purpose, the government adds EUR 100 million to the existing capacity of EUR 300 million.
-The aid measures allow companies that are unable to pay their personnel, purchase raw materials or pay invoices, to find financing for their working capital from the bank.
+The aid measures allow undertakings that are unable to pay their personnel, purchase raw materials or pay invoices, to find financing for their working capital from the bank.

-The enlarged guarantee scheme now allows companies suffering financially as a result of the coronavirus crisis to obtain a guarantee for bridging loans in relation to existing non-bank debts no older than 12 months in exchange for a one-off premium of 0.25%.
+The enlarged guarantee scheme now allows undertakings suffering financially as a result of the coronavirus crisis to obtain a guarantee for bridging loans in relation to existing non-bank debts no older than 12 months in exchange for a one-off premium of 0.25%.

 The duration of the guarantee scheme is limited to a maximum of 10 years for amounts up to EUR 750,000.